Mattie’s GT Palomar

 For this ride I was carrying a full camping setup.
 My tent (Tarptent Protrail) was strapped to the bars.
 The poles are slipped through a gap in the frame and strapped in front of the rear wheel.

 My winter sleeping bag was packed in the saddle bag and the rest of the stuff (insulated sleeping pad, stove, clothes etc) was in the Framework Designs overlander bag strapped to the front rack.
 In the under rack bottle cages is my pillow (extra large and comfy NEMO inflatable) and spare clothes.

 Bike & Bags:

 The bike is a GT Palomar frame (late 90s / early 2000s) with a Surly fork.

 Saddlebag and top tube bag are by Hunt Bikes, rack bag by Framework Designs.
-Couple of custom Yeah Nah Threadworks bags to hold my tent & poles and a one litre Sea to Summit dry bag in each bottle cage under the rack.
+A one litre Sea to Summit dry bag in each bottle cage under the rack.
 The rack itself is from 7R Bags and the oversized cages are by Widefoot.
 There’s also a Wilderness Threadworks feedbag by the stem and a Hungry big lunch attached to my waist.

 Tell us about the things you love, or things you’d change about this rig:

 This bike does a little bit of everything and has a fairly upright position making it pretty comfortable.
 Despite being heavier, having less good handling, lower gearing and slower than other bikes in the shed, it always brings a smile to my face and is a regular first choice for shorter overnight trips.